 Professor at the School of Public Policy and Global Affairs (SPPGA) and Geography.
-His research interests include the political economy and geography of war, extractive sector governance, and the geopolitics of the “global land grab.”
+His research interests include political economy of war, environment-development-security nexus, and environmental defenders.

 Wars of Plunder: Conflicts, Profits and the Politics of Resources

 Oxford University Press (2013)

 Le Billon, P. and B. Kristoffersen (2019).
 Just cuts for fossil fuels?
 Supply-side carbon constraints and energy transition.
 Environment and Planning A https://doi.org/10.1177/0308518X18816702

 Grant, H.and P. Le Billon (2019).
 Growing political: Violence, community forestry and environmental defender subjectivity.
 Society and Natural Resources, 32(7): 768-789. https://doi.org/10.1080/08941920.2019.1590669

 Middeldorp, N. and P. Le Billon (2019).
 Deadly environmental governance: Authoritarianism, eco-populism and the repression of environmental and land defenders.
 Annals of theAssociation of American Geographers.
 109: 324-337 https://doi.org/10.1080/24694452.2018.1530586